loganintech/my-tools/README.md

 ### Description

 Fantastical 2 is a calendar app.
-It's a good one.
-Not much more.
+It's fully featured and acomplishes anything you might expect a calendar app to do.
+It also has integration with reminders and allows sync of online callendars.
+If you were tired of the somewhat oversized application that is Outlook, this is a good replacement.
+Pairs very well with the email client Airmail.

 ### Features

 * Intelligent Event Creation

 [Long .gif, click me!](http://i.imgur.com/qWV2jBo.gif)

+* Syncing to Chrome and Apple Calendars

+* Searches email (if allowed) for events and syncs with the email client Airmail

+* Lets you view company members schedules when creating events

+* It's beautiful (bonus points)

 ### Notes